 Days are always longer – as measured from one solar noon to the next – than 24 hours around the solstices (and less than 24 hours around the the equinoxes).

 The fact that we’re closest to the sun in early January also means that Northern Hemisphere winter (Southern Hemisphere summer) is the shortest of the four seasons.
-At the same time … ‘tis the season of bountifully long days for the entire globe.
+At the same time … ‘tis the season of bountifully long solar days.

 Bottom line: As measured from one solar noon to the next, December has the longest days – the longest day/night cycle – for the whole Earth.